xrrocha/dssg/README.md

 | AsciiDoc | `asciidoctor -o %o %i` | `npm i -g asciidoctor` |
 | Markdown | `pandoc -s -o %o %i` | Linux:&#9;&#9;&#9;`apt install pandoc` <br>Mac:&#9;&#9;&#9;`brew install pandoc` <br>Windows:&#9;`choco install pandoc` |

 👉 To use `dssg` it is _**not**_ necessary to install any above dependency that you don't intend to use!

-Say you want a customized SASS conversion and a new conversion of your own.
-Your configuration file may look like:
+Also, you may choose converters other than the ones listed above; read on

 ```
 # Input extension(s)  # Output extension  # Command line template
 scss,sass             html                sass --no-source-map %i %o
 own                   html                sh -c 'my-own.sh < %o > %i'
+md                    html                markdown < %o > %i'
 ```

 When specifying a configuration file, the `dssg` command line incantation is, simply: